FranklinDM/MinimizeNA/README.md

-# mintrayr
+# Minimize to Notification Area (MinimizeNA)
-Mozilla extension: Minimize windows into the system tray (Firefox, Thunderbird, Seamonkey, Instantbird)
+Minimize windows into the notification area for supported UXP applications.

 # Developing the extension